JavaScript-Bits/BigO-Notation/docs/BigO.md

 It allows us to talk formally about how the runtime of an algorithm grows as the inputs grow.
 It is used to analyze the performance of an algorithm.

-A good perfroming algorithm is:
+A good performing algorithm is:

 - faster
 - occupies less memory during its operation